 By effectively censoring most of the non-profit advocacy within the country, Ethiopia's Charities and Societies Proclamation considerably undermines the human rights based approach to social development.
 Since most nonprofit actors in Ethiopia - including nonprofit service providers - rely heavily on foreign funding, they must be careful not to engage in rights advocacy.
 In some cases, however, it is unclear whether an NGO's activities constitute rights advocacy or service provision.
-For instances, so-cial service programs that pursue equal access to education, promote women's health, or protect affordable housing for ethnic minorities could reasonably be interpreted under the Proclamation as forms of rights advocacy.
+For instances, social service programs that pursue equal access to education, promote women's health, or protect affordable housing for ethnic minorities could reasonably be interpreted under the Proclamation as forms of rights advocacy.
 Since some degree of rights promotion could overlap with some amount of service provision, NGOs may decline to pursue certain social programs, or even abandon existing programs, in order to avoid criminal liability under Ethiopian law.
-Although precise information is unavailable as to the volume of nonprofit social provision in Ethiopia, the presence of nonprofit social provision in Ethiopia advocacy is provision.
+Although precise information is unavailable as to the volume of nonprofit social provision in Ethiopia, the presence of nonprofi it service providers is substantial.
+Moreover, their contributions are important due to the severely limited coverage of public social protection schemes as well as widespread poverty and vulnerability among its population.
+For beneficiaries whose livelihoods depend on nonprofit activities, Ethiopia's NGO law creates a social rights dilemma by jeopardizing their access to an essential means of realizing and enjoying their social rights.